 Contact usCall us on 0800 222 733

 What are the chances of getting a job?

-Demand for medical radiation therapists is likely to increase because:
+Demand for radiation therapists is reasonable because:

 - only about 30 radiation therapy students a year are accepted for training

 - many radiation therapists leave New Zealand to get experience overseas

 - about 10,000 New Zealanders need radiation therapy for cancer each year, and as the population grows and ages, the number of people needing treatment will increase.

 Most radiation therapists work for public hospitals